 - Clinicians demand mobile, always-available patient system access

-Without a robust DR plan in place, consequences to a healthcare organization experiencing downtime range from considerable financial costs, irreparable damage to organizational reputation and the potential to expose sensitive patient data.
+Without a robust DR plan in place, a healthcare organization experiencing downtime risks considerable financial costs, irreparable damage to organizational reputation and the exposure sensitive patient data.

-HIPAA mandates that all healthcare organizations have a DR plan and complete a risk assessment to identify which events are most likely to disrupt confidentiality or availability.
-Enforcement of HIPAA security requirements is increasing, as well.
+HIPAA mandates that all healthcare organizations not only have a DR plan but complete a risk assessment to identify which events are most likely to disrupt confidentiality or availability.
+Enforcement of HIPAA security requirements is increasing as well.
 Section 164.308 requires data backup, DR and emergency-mode operations planning, yet so many healthcare organizations only have basic DR protocols.
 HITECH is also increasing penalties, oversight and mandatory breach notifications and extending obligations to business associates.

 - Organizations must explain how sensitive healthcare data is moved without violating HIPAA privacy and security requirements

-Further, while compliance is not negotiable, it is also not equal to a healthy DR practice.
+But simple compliance does not equal a healthy DR practice.
 Taking full measures to develop a DR plan that will effectively address risks and ensure recovery in the event of a disaster requires protective measures beyond solely meeting HIPAA mandates.

-Equally important to an effective DR plan is testing—your plan is only as strong as its weakest link, thus regular testing is critical in order to identify vulnerabilities and ensure ongoing efficacy.
-Converse to prescribed best practices, Flexential’s 2nd National IT Trends in Healthcare study actually determined that most healthcare organizations execute DR testing less than once annually:
+Equally important to an effective DR plan is testing.
+Regular testing can identify vulnerabilities and ensure ongoing efficacy.
+Contrary to prescribed best practices, Flexential's 2nd National IT Trends in Healthcare study determined that most healthcare organizations execute DR testing less than once annually: